FDA approves zuranolone, first pill for postpartum depression

 Zuranolone's label will carry a boxed warning that patients should not drive or operate machinery for 12 hours after taking the drug.
 The FDA says the most common side effects include drowsiness, dizziness, diarrhea, fatigue, the common cold and urinary tract infection.
 There is a risk of suicidal thoughts.
 The drug may cause fetal harm, so women taking it should use contraception, the FDA says.

-The drug will need to clear a 90-day Drug Enforcement Agency scheduling process, the companies said, before it can enter the market.
+The drug will need to clear a 90-day Drug Enforcement Administration scheduling process, the companies said, before it can enter the market.

 Not approved for major depression